 The switching carrier's goal of efficient terminal operations is different from the primary goal of a linehaul carrier who also performs switching.
 Efficiency in moving cars is a goal of a linehaul carrier performing switching, but that goal takes second place to the linehaul carrier's primary goal of getting its freight to destination.
 One significant reason for that difference is the reporting hierarchy of the switching carrier versus that of the linehaul carrier.
-With a switching carrier, particularly a neutral switching carrier, the highest operating officer of the company is responsible for fulfilling the switching carrier's primary responsibility - efficient operation of the terminal.
-By contrast, the linehaul carrier may have a local person responsible for management of the local switching operation, but that person ultimately has supervisors whose responsibility is to see that the linehaul carrier's freight moves, regardless of competing linehaul carriers' freight.
+With a switching carrier, particularly a neutral switching carrier, the highest operating officer of the company is responsible for fulfilling the switching carrier may have a local person responsible for management of the local switching operation, but that person ultimately has supervisors whose responsit-slity is to see that the linehaul carrier's freight moves, regardless of competing linehaul carriers' freight.